BlockchainCommons/SmartCustodyBook/manuscript/03-adversaries.md

 ***Process Solutions:***

 1.  **Maintain Emergency Procedure.** Write a procedure that describes what to do if your security has been compromised.
 Follow it quickly and precisely.
 Generally, move funds if their keys have any possibility of compromise. *Dangers: [*Process Fatigue*](#adversary-process-fatigue).*
-2.  **Monitor the Industry.** Be aware of happenings in the Bitcoin industry, particularly security compromises.
+2.  **Monitor the Industry.** Read Bitcoin news sites or use a system like Google Alerts to receive relevant news, so that you can be aware of happenings in the Bitcoin industry, particularly security compromises.
 3.  **Rotate Your Keys.** Regularly change the keys being used to protect funds by sending those funds on to new addresses. *Dangers: [*Key Fragility*](#adversary-key-fragility).*

 ***Hot Wallet Solutions:***